Cholesterol is an extremely important topic with many of my health counseling clients.

 In addition to this information, I will address one more subject regarding health and the heart.
 In an article, The Vast Overtreatment Of Blood Pressure, the doctor points out that there is a lack of scientific proof, and that most of the science used by the main stream medical in the US is flawed and in some cases, inacurate information, concerning blood pressure and cholesterol, so they can prescribe drugs to people, which can actually cause higher rates of death.

-Dr. Mercola has a recent article on Cholesterol that you might also like to read:
+Dr. Mercola has two recent articles on Cholesterol that you might also like to read:

 Why Is Low Blood Cholesterol Associated with Increased Late Life Mortality?